rileysparsons/Spree/README.md

 Spree
 =============

-# Summary
+## Summary
-Spree was founded by myself and [Marco Ciccone](https://www.linkedin.com/in/mciccone10) in late 2014 in order to enable students to sell secondhand items like textbooks and furniture to other students, using their smartphones.
+Spree was started by myself and [Marco Ciccone](https://www.linkedin.com/in/mciccone10) in late 2014 with the vision of enabling students to sell secondhand items like textbooks and furniture to other students, using only their smartphones.

 By March 2015, I had developed a rough prototype native iOS application that allowed users to login with their school email addresses, post items, and communicate with each other.